wso2-attic/ballerina-integrator/README.md

 import ballerina/io;
 import ballerina/runtime;

-# Attributes associated with the service endpoint is defined here.
+# Attributes associated with the service endpoint are defined here.
 endpoint http:Listener asyncServiceEP {
     port:9090
 };

-# Service is to be exposed via HTTP/1.1.
+# This service is to be exposed via HTTP/1.1.
 @http:ServiceConfig {
     basePath:"/quote-summary"
 }
 service<http:Service> AsyncInvoker bind asyncServiceEP {

-    # Resource for the GET requests of quote service.
+    # The resource for the GET requests of the quote service.
     #
     # + caller - Represents the remote client's endpoint
     # + req - Represents the client request